 A Seaworthy Modern Family Home Built to Withstand the Elements

 This three-story modern house occupies almost its entire waterfront lot in Newport Beach, Calif.
-And while it might seem like it was complicated to build a more than 4,000-square-foot home on around a third of an acre lot, this was a straightforward project for builder Andrew Patterson, owner of Patterson Custom Homes.
-The builder is used to working in dense neighborhoods and constructing buildings to endure Southern California’s coastal environments.
+And while it may seem like it would be complicated to build 4,000-plus-square-foot home on a lot of about one-third acre, this was a straightforward project for local builder Andrew Patterson, owner of Patterson Custom Homes, in Newport Beach.
+Patterson is used to working in dense neighborhoods and constructing buildings that can endure in Southern California’s coastal environments.

-Another reason for the ease of building this siry, open house is Patterson’s frequent collaborations with the same architect.
+Another reason for the ease of building this airy, open house is Patterson’s frequent collaborations with the same architect.

-The builder estimates he’s completed around 150 houses just with Chris Brandon, owner of Brandon Architects, who designed this house.
-This consistent partnership allows Patterson to quote costs early and accurately.
+The builder estimates he’s completed around 150 houses just with Chris Brandon, owner of Brandon Architects, in Costa Mesa, Calif., who designed this house.
+The consistency of their working partnership allows Patterson to quote costs early and accurately.
 He gets involved during the design phase, which avoids most surprises to the budget or the build.

-“We describe our firm as design-build because we work with architects like Chris from the beginning and can build to the clients’ budget,” Patterson says.
-“Instead of shocking clients with a bid based on their completed design, we show them three or four houses similar in size and style to what they want and tell them what it costs.”
+“We describe our firm as design/build because we work with architects like Chris from the beginning and can build to the clients’ budget,” Patterson says.
+“Instead of shocking clients with a bid based on their completed design, we show them three or four houses similar in size and style to what they want and tell them what each costs.”

 All-Inclusive Pricing Mitigates Budget Shock